bigno78/random-benchmarks/integer-parsing/README.md

 ### Linux

 The benchmark was built with `GCC 9.4.0`.
-Furthermore, I used [pyperf](https://github.com/psf/pyperf) to tune the system parameters with  `pyperf system tune` to make the benchmark more stable (as was suggested by the `nanobench` autoput).
+Furthermore, I used [pyperf](https://github.com/psf/pyperf) to tune the system parameters with  `pyperf system tune` to make the benchmark more stable (as was suggested by the `nanobench` output).

 When I build the benchmark using `-O2` I got the following results.